NMMI favored to win Southwest junior college football league

 Reporting day for players is Aug.
 1 with the first game on Thursday, Aug.
 25 as Trinity Valley plays at Snow (Utah).

 TJC begins play on Saturday, Aug.
-27 against Rezolution Prep on Earl Campbell Field at Christus Trinity Mother Frances Rose Stadium.
+27 against Rezolution Prep on Earl Campbell Field at Christus Trinity Mother Frances Rose Stadium in Tyler.
 Kickoff is scheduled for 7 p.m.

 Other games that day include: Navarro at Hutchinson (Kansas), 1 p.m.; Papagos at NMMI, 5 p.m.; Gordon's Fine Arts & Sports Academy at Cisco, 6 p.m.; Louisiana Christian at Blinn, 7 p.m. and Southern Shreveport at NEO, TBA.

-The first home games for Kilgore College will be played at Lobo Stadium in Longview as renovations are underway at R.E.
-St. John Memorial Stadium in Kilgore.
-The Rangers and Apaches meet there at 7 p.m. on Sept.
+The first two home games for Kilgore College are scheduled to be played at Lobo Stadium in Longview as renovations are underway at R.E.
+St. John Memorial Stadium in Kilgore, KC coach Willie Gooden said.
+The Rangers and Apaches meet at Lobo Stadium at 7 p.m. on Sept.
 3 in a non-conference game and KC plays NMMI at 3 p.m.
 Sept.
 17 in Longview.

-JUCO NOTES: Two of the coaches had different views on realignment in NCAA Division I. TJC's Tanner Jacobson is happy excited about his alma mater BYU moving to the Big 12.
+JUCO NOTES: Two of the league's coaches had different views on realignment in NCAA Division I. TJC's Tanner Jacobson is happy excited about his alma mater BYU moving to the Big 12.
 He wished it had happened sooner when he was playing for the Cougars.
 New Navarro coach Ryan Taylor, who played at TJC and UCLA, was not happy about his Bruins moving to the Big Ten, noting he will miss rivalry games with California and Stanford. ...
 Former TJC defensive coordinator and former Cisco head coach Russell Thompson is moving back to the Piney Woods.
-He will be the DC at Kilgore College under head coach Willie Gooden.
+He will be the DC at Kilgore College under head coach Willie Gooden. ...
+Jacobson said he will be calling the defense for the Apaches.